the-genemachine/Open-Source-LLMs/Manual/manual.md

 6. **[ Enhancing AI Capabilities with API Integration](#41-api-integration)**: Explore how to enhance AI capabilities through API integration.
 7. **[Advanced Function Calling in AnythingLLM](#42-advanced-function-calling)**: Learn about advanced function calling techniques in AnythingLLM.
 8. **[Enhancing AnythingLLM with API Integrations and Advanced Configurations](#43-advanced-configuration)**: Explore how to enhance AnythingLLM with API integrations and advanced configurations.
+9. **[Installing and Configuring Ollama for Local AI Applications](#44-Ollama-setup)**: Learn how to install and configure Ollama for local AI applications.

 **[Appendix](#100-appendix)**: Additional resources and references.